SvOlli/sorbus/doc/cpu_detect.md

-While there are more than the six CPUs being detected with the method described here, it does not make sense to add any of those CPUs to this routine for a simple reason: they don't fix in a 40 pins socket compatible with the 65C02.
+While there are more than the six CPUs being detected with the method described here, it does not make sense to add any of those CPUs to this routine for a simple reason: they don't fit in a 40 pins socket compatible with the 65C02.
 The table has a slightly more detailed description:

 | CPU       | Description                           | Supported in Sorbus   |